RAUSHANSHARMA74/School-Location-Search-Algorithm/README.md

         DB_USER = root # or your database username
-        DB_PASSWORD = replace with your MySQL password DB_NAME = replace with your actual database name PORT = 3050 # the port your application will run on
+        DB_PASSWORD = replace with your MySQL password DB_NAME = replace with your actual database name
       ```

 4. Running the Backend: